Tom Wilson, Alex Ovechkin lead Capitals past Penguins, 6-3 - NewsBreak

 Crosby and Ovechkin faced one another for the 62nd time head-to-head.
 Crosby and the Penguins have gone 36-23-3 against Ovechkin and the Capitals in 17 seasons.

-NOTES: Crosby and D John Marino played after missing sitting out Thursday night against the New York Rangers with a non-COVID-related illness. … Pittsburgh F Jason Zucker also returned after missing the last three games.
-He’s missed 40 of the last 42 games. … Capitals F Conor Sheary, who once played with Pittsburgh, missed Saturday’s game with a non-COVID-related illness. … Ovechkin has 12 goals in his last 16 games. … Malkin has points in five straight home games. … Boyle has points in a career-high seven straight home games. … The Penguins had a moment of silence before the game to honor Pittsburgh Steelers’ quarterback Dwayne Haskins.
+Crosby and D John Marino played after missing sitting out Thursday night against the New York Rangers with a non-COVID-related illness. … Penguins’ F Jason Zucker also returned after missing the last three games.
+He’s missed 40 of the last 42 games. … Capitals F Conor Sheary, who once played with Pittsburgh, missed Saturday’s game with a non-COVID-related illness. … The Penguins had a moment of silence before the game to honor Pittsburgh Steelers’ quarterback Dwayne Haskins.
 He was killed earlier in the day when he was hit by a dump truck while walking a South Florida highway.

 Capitals: Host Boston on Sunday.